Rajeev-K/mvc-router/README.md

 - You can also programmatically navigate to another page by calling `this.app.navigate('/new/path')` in your controller.
 Internally, MVC Router uses HTML5 pushState API to perform the navigation.

+# Comparison to React Router
+React Router is a popular router specifically designer for React.
+It is very easy to set up routes and nested components in React Router.
+But that's where the ease-of-use ends.
+Setting up pages that need authentication is hard.
+Nested components have no easy way to communicate with each other.
+If a nested component wants to listen to an event sent by an element in an outer component there is no easy way to do that.
+Calling a method implemented by an outer component is hard.
+In MVC all these things are incredibly easy because you have a controller hierarchy that matches the view nesting.
+Want to hide an element dislayed in the master page?
+Just call a base class method.
+Want to be notified when a button in the master page is clicked?
+Just override a base class method!

 # Demo App
-Included demo application has a master page that includes a top bar and left panel, dropdown menu, dialogs and other goodies.
+Included demo application uses React.js in the View layer, and has a master page that includes a top bar and left panel, dropdown menu, dialogs and other goodies.

 ![Demo App](/images/screenshot.png?raw=true "Screenshot")